Ankle Fusion (Arthrodesis)

 - Arthritis due to the previous injury of your joint

-If you have mild or moderate arthritis, we will likely advise other treatments first.
+If you have mild or moderate arthritis, your doctor will likely advise other treatments first.
 These may include pain medicines, corticosteroid injections or physical therapy.
 You may be given special shoes or shoe inserts.
-If you still have severe symptoms that interfere with your daily activities, we may advise an ankle fusion surgery.
+If you still have severe symptoms that interfere with your daily activities, your doctor may advise an ankle fusion surgery.

-We will determine our approach based on our evaluation.
+Your doctor will determine the best approach based on the evaluation.

 - You may receive spinal anesthesia.
 This is so you won’t feel anything from your waist down.
-We will also provide sedation to relax you.
+Your doctor will also provide sedation to relax you.
 Or you may be given general anesthesia.
 This will prevent pain and make you sleep through the surgery.

-- We will watch your vital signs, like your heart rate and blood pressure, during the surgery.
+- Your doctor will watch your vital signs, like your heart rate and blood pressure, during the surgery.

-- We will make an incision through the skin and muscle of your ankle, and likely another one on your foot.
-In the case of minimally invasive surgery, we will make a smaller incision.
-We will then use a tiny camera with a light to help do the surgery.
+- Your doctor will make an incision through the skin and muscle of your ankle, and likely another one on your foot.
+In the case of minimally invasive surgery, your doctor will make a smaller incision.
+Your doctor will then use a tiny camera with a light to help do the surgery.

-- We will remove any remaining cartilage from the affected joint.
+- Your doctor will remove any remaining cartilage from the affected joint.
 Your bones will be connected in the proper position using hardware as needed.

-- We will make any other repairs that are needed.
+- Your doctor will make any other repairs that are needed.

-- We will close the layers of skin and muscle around your ankle and foot with stitches or staples.
+- Your doctor will close the layers of skin and muscle around your ankle and foot with stitches or staples.

 - When you wake up, your leg will likely be elevated and in a brace to keep it from moving.
-We may need to perform follow-up X-rays to see how your surgery went.
+Your doctor may need to perform follow-up X-rays to see how your surgery went.
 You will likely need to stay a few days at the hospital.

 - You may have a lot of pain right after your surgery.
 Pain medicines may help to relieve your pain.
 The pain should begin to go away in a few days.

 - Make sure to keep up with all of your follow-up appointments.
-This is so we can keep track of your progress.
+This is so your doctor can keep track of your progress.
 Physical therapy may be needed for a few months.
-We recommend this to help you keep your strength in the ankle and leg.
+This is recommended to help you keep your strength in your ankle and leg.
 It may be several months before you can participate in normal activities again.